Maurice Hope: Professional career

 Having won three regional titles, Hope was ranked among the top Jr. Middleweight challengers by the WBC, and so, he obtained his first world title try, on 15 March 1977, against the WBC's world champion, Eckhard Dagge, in Berlin, Germany.
 After fifteen rounds, the fight was declared a draw (tie).

 Hope regrouped with six wins in a row, before getting his second world title try.
 On 4 March 1979, he faced the then WBC world champion Rocky Mattioli in Sanremo, Italy.
 Hope became a world champion by knocking Mattioli out in the ninth round.

 On 25 September, he defended the WBC's world title for the first time, knocking out Mike Baker in the seventh round, at London.
 His second defence, on 12 June 1980, was a rematch with Mattioli.
 This time, they fought in London, and Hope repeated his previous win, but with an eleventh round technical knockout instead.
-On 26 November, he defended his crown against well known Venezuelan contender Carlos Herrera in London, winning by a fifteen-round decision.
+On 26 November, he defended his crown against well known Argentina contender Carlos Herrera (not to be confused with the Argentine boxer of the same name who was born in 1983) in London, winning by a fifteen-round decision.

 Hope went to Las Vegas, for his next defence, which also turned out to be his first, and, ultimately, last fight in the United States.
 He planned to marry his girlfriend while in Las Vegas.
 On 23 May 1981, at the Caesars Palace, Hope lost the world Jr. Middleweight title to Wilfred Benítez, suffering a twelfth-round knockout that later made television sports show highlights.
 While Benitez became the first Latin American to win world titles in three different divisions, the youngest boxer in history to do so, and the first in 40 years to achieve the accomplishment, Hope had to be hospitalised, but he recuperated and was able to marry his girlfriend before returning to England.

 After one more defeat, to Luigi Minchillo, Hope permanently retired from boxing.
 Throughout his career Hope was managed by his mentor Terry Lawless, whose stable of top-quality boxers also included John H Stracey, Jim Watt, Charlie Magri and Frank Bruno.
 Their PR was handled by Norman Giller who, like all the boxers apart from Scottish hero Watt, was based in East London.
 They all trained in the famous East End fight academy run by Lawless at the Royal Oak in Canning Town.
 Most of their major fights were under the umbrella of leading London promotion team of Harry Levene, Mike Barrett and Mickey Duff.